numberplates/plateit-generator-docs/components/bottom-line.md

 # BottomLine

-The design properties for the bottom Line component are as follows:
+The design properties for the bottom line component are as follows:

 | Key | Expects | Default | Info |
 | --- | --- | --- | --- |